 Pete Rann started his musical career after a school friend introduced him to the legendary Mike Allen hip hop/electro show on Capital Radio back in 1985.
 This exciting new scene inspired him to get a pair of Technics SL1210s and start to DJ.
 Whilst accumulating a large record collection with frequent trips to all the underground record shops around London, he soon discovered the electronic delights of Chicago house and early Detroit techno from artists such as Larry Heard, Juan Atkins and Kevin Saunderson.
 Pete also embraced the emerging rave culture at the time.
 He attended his first ever party, Yikes at the Slough centre with the likes of Trevor Fung, Evil Eddie Richards and Jumping Jack Frost.
 There followed an outdoor party in a vast clearing around 1990, with the sound of Joey Beltram’s Energy Flash being played.
 This proved to be a pivotal moment, leading to an interest in Euro/bleep techno and early break beat music from Shut Up and Dance, Reinforced Records and the Moving Shadow label.

-Due to issues with label releases, unwillingness to conform to trends and wishing to branch out into other forms of music.
-Pete decided he wanted total control and artistic freedom.
 In 2009 he set up his own label Pete Rann Music, releasing an eclectic selection of genres including drum and bass, downtempo, Detroit techno, nu-jazz and general electronica.
-This has culminated in the release of three EPs, The Running Man, Run Don’t Walk and Purpose Tremors.
-Musically, he continues to be open minded playing a selection of nu jazz, broken beat, deep house, techno, drum and bass and electronica.
+This culminated in the release of The Running Man EP, Run Don’t Walk EP, Purpose Tremors EP and a single, Lost.
+Recently he has released several EPs through Omni Music.
+Musically, he continues to be open minded producing a selection of nu jazz/broken beat, deep house, techno, drum and bass and electronica.
 As a DJ, he has made numerous guest appearances on the radio and has also been lucky enough to play alongside some of the scenes biggest names both home and abroad including Holland, Germany, Estonia, Poland, Lithuania, Austria and the USA.